 The quality of the complaint also strongly influences whether the case survives the first major hurdle in most litigation – the motion to dismiss.
 While court rules permit multiple attempts to plead a claim, judges have grown increasingly reluctant to allow multiple bites at the apple, and are often overtly skeptical of follow-on complaints that add new allegations to fix earlier deficiencies.
 Even with a sympathetic judge, an initial complaint that fails to pass muster typically sets the litigation back by a year or more, a major blow to the case’s momentum.

 For a rushed complaint, the motion to dismiss is a bullet to be dodged.
-For a well-drafted complaint that tells an accurate story, the motion is an opportunity: it permits the plaintiff to introduce the case to the judge on the plaintiff’s terms, and prevailing on the motion validates the plaintiff’s claims, creates “law of the case,” and establishes a roadmap for subsequent litigation.
+For a well-drafted complaint that tells a simple but compelling story, the motion is an opportunity: it permits the plaintiff to introduce the case to the judge on the plaintiff’s terms, and prevailing on the motion validates the plaintiff’s claims, creates “law of the case,” and establishes a roadmap for subsequent litigation.

 We believe that cases ultimately rise or fall on the ability to tell a simple story about the wrong done to the plaintiff.
 Often, it is the client who is in the best position to tell that story, identify and address weaknesses in their own case, and react to the narratives developed by counsel.
-While initial client interviews are typical, we also actively solicit clients’ involvement on an ongoing basis, consult on draft court submissions, and share information gathered through discovery.
-As discussed in point 2, we utilize a web-based platform to facilitate collaboration and provide clients broad-based access to court documents and case discovery.
+To that end, we actively solicit and encourage clients’ involvement on an ongoing basis — to help tell their story — by sharing draft court submissions and information gathered through discovery (subject to any restrictions under any protective order).

 We gear our litigation strategy for trial.
-This affects the conduct of the case in ways large and small, from carefully planning out the elements of the proof required at trial, to laying the foundation for non-party documents at deposition, to withholding some lines of questioning at deposition to maximize their impact at trial.
-We believe the most important benefit of anticipating a trial, however, is one of mindset: the expectation that work will eventually be reflected in a presentation to judge or jury alters the way we view the effort devoted to a case.
+This requires carefully planning out the elements of the proof required at trial, which impacts choices made during discovery such as the documents we request and the witnesses we seek to depose.
+We believe the most important benefit of anticipating a trial, however, is one of mindset: the expectation that work will eventually be reflected in a presentation to judge or jury alters the way we manage a case.

 While litigation is inherently adversarial, we work hard to avoid unnecessary disputes.
-As litigators, turning the other cheek and accepting the innocent explanation do not always come naturally, but we believe our clients’ interests and the good of the case depend on staying focused on the merits and avoiding non-essential conflicts that delay resolution, divert resources and draw attention away from the wrongdoing by defendants at the heart of the case.
+As litigators, we believe our clients’ interests and the good of the case are best served by staying focused on the merits and avoiding non-essential conflicts that delay resolution, divert resources and draw attention away from the wrongdoing by defendants at the heart of the case.